 - You must pre-register as spots are limited.

-- The Boot Camp Basics Series will be offered FREE for new staff at school-age childcare hubs, afterschool, and other third space programs.
+- The Boot Camp Basics Series will be offered FREE for staff at afterschool, summer learning, and other third space programs serving school-age youth.

 - If you have any questions, please reach out to Nicole Miller at email@example.com or 802-448-3464.